abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 Teachers who are wise or compassionate aren’t born like that—that’s not how it works.
 You have to work at it; you have to deal with it.
 There needs to be the realization: this is suffering and there is a way out of this.
-It’s seeing that taking rebirth again and again; even if it’s pleasant, is not worth it.
+It’s seeing that taking rebirth again and again, even if it’s pleasant, is not worth it.
 This is a tremendous gift of kindness to the world.
 That’s something that we can be doing, each in our own way.
 We can set that intention, that resolution.
 Mettā-bhāvanā is not an